Qu4k3/disboard-api/README.md

 > run `npm dev` or `npm start` to start the application

-`dev` uses nodemon to update the project each time a file is modified
+`npm dev` uses nodemon to update the project each time a file is modified

 ```shell
 $ npm dev